ssunnlee/exorcist/README.md

 # exorcist
 Demon Attack AI

+To run the entire project, simply run main.py, and then use project.ipynb to show final results. project.ipynb may have to be edited for file names.

 PPO.py: Includes the class PPO, which given the hyperparameters, state space size, and action space size, returns a PPO agent that can be trained and evaluated.

 GA.py: Includes the genetic algorithm implementation.
 Running the main function (GA_main()) starts a GA loop with the given parameters, tunes the optimal hyperparameters, trains a PPO agent using the hyperparameters, and evaluates it.
 It writes the relevant results in .pkl files.